iamdurga/iamdurga.github.io/_posts/2021-3-16-how-to-find-square-numbers-from-given-list-using-python.md

 # How to findout Square Number.

 ## Introduction
-As we all knew about square number.
-In mathematics square number or perfect square number is a number which is product of number with itself.
-For example 4 * 4 = 16, 2 * 2 = 4, 6 * 6 = 36.
+As we all know about square numbers, in mathematics, a square number or perfect square number is a number that is the product of a number with itself.
+For example, 4 * 4 = 16, 2 * 2 = 4, and 6 * 6 = 36.

 My goal here is to try to write basic Python code to solve the grade 4 problem.

 ## How to do it ?
-My basic concept is here I gave numbers in the specified numbers of range and initialize empty list to store the result.
-And applied appropirate condition.
+My basic concept here is to provide numbers in the specified range and initialize an empty list to store the results.
+I then applied the appropriate condition.

 ## In Python
-My basic concept is here I gave numbers in the range 1 to 101 to find the square numbers between 1 to 100.
-We already had known that in a range lower point is inclusive and the upper point is exclusive. so, here I took range 1 to 101.
-I made an empty list to store the square numbers.
-And I applied for a loop.
-And I define root which is given iteration variable's power one upon two.
-I round the int_root.
-Usage​​ of round() function is which returns a floating-point number that is a rounded version of the specified number, with the specified number of decimals.
-And I applied the condition if int_root's power 2 is equal to n then that an iteration variable is a perfect number and it goes to the `root_numbers` list.
-A similar process is applied for all of the iteration variables until the last iteration variable is 100.
+My basic concept here is to generate numbers in the range from 1 to 101 to find the square numbers between 1 and 100.
+As we know, in a range, the lower point is inclusive and the upper point is exclusive, so I used the range from 1 to 101.
+I created an empty list to store the square numbers and applied a for loop.
+I defined a variable `root` as the square root of the iteration variable.
+Then, I rounded `root` using the `round()` function, which returns a floating-point number rounded to the specified number of decimals.
+Next, I applied the condition that if the square of the rounded `root` is equal to the iteration variable `n`, then that iteration variable is a perfect square number, and it is added to the `root_numbers` list.
+This process is applied for all iteration variables until the last iteration variable, which is 100.

 ```python
 numbers = list(range(1,101))